-You’ll need to take some time to also start packing your bags and getting ready for your departure tomorrow.
+You’ll need to take some time to start packing your bags and getting ready for your departure tomorrow.

 For your final evening, treat yourselves to a romantic 2-hour sunset sailing cruise from Lahaina while you sip on some bubbly and take in the last breathtaking views of the island.

 If you’d prefer to have dinner on a cruise, you can opt for the sunset dinner and drinks cruise from Ma’alaea Harbor, which is about 2.5 hours and usually departs around 5.30 pm.